dnsimple/dnsimple-developer/content/v2/certificates.markdown

 ### Auto renewal

-By default a certificate isn't auto-renewed when in expires.
+By default a certificate isn't auto-renewed when it expires.

 If that is your case, you must [manually renew](#letsencrypt-purchase-renewal) the certificate.

-Otherwise you can **purchase once** and let the system to renew it automatically.
+Otherwise you can **purchase the certificate once** and then let the system automatically renew it before it expires.
+You will still have to install the renewed certificate.

 ### Parameters